openmrs/openmrs-module-oncology/BACKEND_PROPOSAL.md

   3. Use Regimen Automation Management (YAAR) tool ([here](https://github.com/dearmasm/openmrs-module-oncology/edit/master/utils)) to validate and test your new chemotherapy regimen definition.
   4. Save new chemotherapy regimen into your OpenMRS module repo/project leverage YAAR tool for deploying regimens onto target system (note the just-in-time UUID lookup logic that the tool allows for supporting portable drug concepts)

-- Usage information for *Yet Another Automated Regimen* (YAAR) management tool:
+- Usage information for **Yet Another Automated Regimen (YAAR)** management tool:

-  - First, you must create an OpenMRS server configuration file to provide the YAAR tool with server api endpoint connectivity parameters.
-Use `*.conf` examples available in this project's [/util](https://github.com/dearmasm/openmrs-module-oncology/edit/master/utils) directory as starting templates.
+  - First, you must create an YAAR tool *server configuration file* to provide the YAAR tool with the required OpenMRS server api endpoint connectivity parameters.
+  You can use the `*.conf` examples available in this project's [/util](https://github.com/dearmasm/openmrs-module-oncology/edit/master/utils) directory as starting templates.
      ```yaml
      $ cat localhost-server.conf
      # YAAR tool configuration file (YAML format)